hiyuantang/modeling_pipeline/README.md

 ## Step 3: Visualize the Results

 **Visualize all modeling sessions at once:**
-Run vis.py with the following command:
 ```bash
 python3 src/vis.py --all True
 ```

 **Visualize a single modeling session:**
-Run vis.py with the following command:
 ```bash
 python3 src/vis.py --all False --session_path <your_modeling_session_path>
 ```